 Although Telles is a separate legal entity owned equally by us and ADM, ADM will disproportionately fund the activities of the joint venture.
 Specifically, the cost of the Commercial Manufacturing Facility, the working capital requirements of the joint venture and the support payments to us will exceed the investments made by us to establish compounding operations for the joint venture.
-In order to rebalance the respective investments made by the parties, a preferential distribution of cash flow will be used whereby all profits, after payment of all royalties, reimbursements and fees, from the joint venture will be distributed to ADM until ADM's disproportionate investment in the joint venture, including the costs of constructing the Commercial Manufacturing Facility, have been returned to ADM.
-Once ADM has recouped such amounts, the profits of the joint venture will be distributed in equal amounts to the parties.
+In order to rebalance the respective investments made by the parties, a preferential distribution of cash flow provides that all profits, after payment of all royalties, reimbursements and fees, from the joint venture will be distributed to ADM until ADM's disproportionate investment in the joint venture, including the costs of constructing the Commercial Manufacturing Facility, have been returned to ADM.
+Once ADM has recovered these amounts, the profits of the joint venture will be distributed in equal amounts to the parties.
 In order to track the disproportionate investments ADM has made, a Ledger Account has been established to record the respective investments made by the parties.
-As of June 30, 2010 the balance of the ADM Ledger Account was \$388,099 and this balance is expected to increase as the remaining manufacturing equipment and systems are brought online at the Commercial Manufacturing Facility and until Telles achieves positive cash flow from its operations.
+As of September 30, 2010 the balance of the ADM Ledger Account was \$397,585.
+This balance is expected to increase as the remaining manufacturing equipment and systems are brought online at the Commercial Manufacturing Facility and until Telles achieves positive cash flow from its operations.